 Quite simply, take part in activities that don't require screen time.
-Whether it's a cuppa over Zoom with a friend, reading the latest Stephen King novel or a takeaway with your household, spending more physical time with people can do wonders for your mental health.
+Whether it's meeting a friend for a coffee, booking a day out to go bowling or simply ordering a takeaway with your household, spending more physical time with people can do wonders for your mental health.

 Help a friend.
 Share the message.